ibm-cloud-docs/discovery-data/query-dql-overview.md

 The `::` operator indicates that the text must be matched exactly in the result.
 For more information, see [Query operators](/docs/discovery-data?topic=discovery-data-query-operators).
 You can see how the two operators are used in the following examples.

--   To return matching document in order of relevance, pass the following data object in the POST request:
+-   To return matching documents in order of relevance, pass the following data object in the `POST` request:

     ```json
     {